Flintlock Review

 VERDICT

 Coincidentally, Flintlock is about challenging gods and this feels analogous to A44 attempting something closer to AAA, which competes with studios that have nearly 500 employees, decades of experience and drastically higher budgets.
-What separates incredible, genre defining experiences is usually the level of polish and refinement, which unfortunately, Flintlock is a little short on, but you can’t fault the effort.
+What separates incredible, genre defining experiences is usually the level of polish and refinement, which unfortunately, Flintlock is a little short on.

 Flintlock: The Siege of Dawn finds itself wedged between good and great.
 Great ideas with good refinement and execution in a case study that truly exemplifies what separates AA from AAA, although considering at times, the line is being blurred, is a testament to the excellent work and growth from a studio that is clearly on an upward trajectory.